DLNinja/DLNinja/README.md

 -  I’m currently trying to improve my rc car project
 -  I’m currently learning ML and Web Development
 -  2020 Goals: Add a special feature to the rc car
--  I love math and physics
+-  I love math, physics and robotics

 ### Some completed projects: